-The average length of hair being sold is around 20 inches, but hair measuring 28-inch and up bag higher prices.
+The average length of hair being sold is around 20 inches, but hair measuring 28 inches and above can bag higher prices.

 If you have long locks of hair that you’ve cut in the past and want to sell, this won’t be accepted anymore because buyers prefer hair to be freshly cut.

-If a buyer decides to pay for your old hair, it’s likely to be tagged a lower amount.
-This is also the case for dreadlocks, which literally has no value in the buy-and-sell hair market.
+If a buyer decides to pay for your old hair, it’s likely to be priced lower.

 Can you get paid to donate hair?

 If you’ve been trying to sell your hair for months and you don’t want to pay a listing fee anymore, you can consider donating your hair to charity instead.

 Unlike “donating plasma” but still receiving cash, donating hair means you’re giving it away completely without any monetary compensation.